-I am a professor and author at Yale University, where I study environment, culture, politics, and social movements using a mixture of methods from large-scale computational text analysis, qualitative fieldwork, network science, and machine learning.
-Drop me a line if you’d like to chat!
+I am a professor and author at Yale University, where I study environment, data science, culture, politics, and social movements using a mixture of methods from large-scale computational text analysis, qualitative fieldwork, network science, and machine learning.

 Recent usage of research by group of U.S. Senators on the floor of Congress